tekknolagi/isdt/index.md

 ### Submitting assignments

-Projects must be submitted electronically following the instructions given in class.
+You must submit projects electronically following the instructions given in class.
 Projects may not be submitted by any other means (e.g., please do not email your projects to us).
 It is your responsibility to test your program and verify that it works properly before submitting.
 All projects are due at